afonsobarrocal/LandGen-South-Douro-Wolf/README.md

 + `scripts`:
   + here, there is only one type of file: R scripts (```.R```).
 The scripts were used for (part of) the processing of the variables used in MaxEnt and for performing the MRDMs.
   + `data`:
-    + Since the Iberian wolf (<i>Canis lupus signatus</i>) is an endangered species in Portugal, some of the input information used in the scripts is not available here.
+    + as previously stated, since the Iberian wolf (<i>C. l. signatus</i>) is an endangered species in Portugal, some of the input information used in the scripts is not available here.
     + `tif`:
       + here, there is only one type of file: compressed folders (```.zip```).
 Inside these folders, you will find the raster layers used in the R scripts (in ```.tif``` format).
       + `new`: